luapower/luapower.github.io/lua-files.md

   * ffi bindings to many popular C libraries like mysql, expat, cairo.
   * Lua C libraries like luasocket, lfs, lanes.
-  * Lua solutions for a wide range of programming tasks, from table serialization to bezier curve math.
+  * pure Lua modules for a wide range of programming tasks, from table serialization to bezier curve math.
   * Lua+ffi modules targeted at the LuaJIT compiler for tasks like bitmap conversions and alpha blending.
   * Lua+ffi Win32 API bindings for windows and common controls.

-Each library comes complete with binaries, sources and build scripts:
+C libraries come with binaries, sources and build scripts.

-  * binaries for 32bit Windows and Linux so you can start coding right away
+  * binaries for Windows and Linux
-  * C sources so you can rebuild them on different platforms
+  * C sources
-  * the simplest build scripts invoking gcc directly so you can upgrade and rebuild
+  * one-liner build scripts that invoke gcc directly so you can upgrade the libraries and rebuild them
-  * a small demo or test file, many of which are GUI+graphics demos
-  * your choice on how to use the documentation: online (this website) or in your editor (plain text)

 Everything is modular and free: